nbdc-datahub/hbcd-docs/docs/instruments/index.md

 # Study Instruments
 The current release includes data from **Visits 1, 2, and 3 (V01, V02, and V03)** for the majority of measures.
 In this section we provide a brief overview of each study instrument provided in the data release, including, where applicable, details of implementation and data collection, scoring procedures, quality control procedures, data and responsible use warnings, and references.
 Full study protocols are available on the [HBCD Study site](https://hbcdstudy.org/study-protocols/).
-See [Upcoming Updates](../changelog/pending.md) for details on what to expect in future releases.
+See [Pending Updates](../changelog/pending.md) for details on what to expect in future releases.

 <div class="table-banner">
   <span class="emoji"><i class="fa-solid fa-circle-info"></i></span>